-Colonie Youth Court is an early intervention diversion program for young people who have been arrested for the first time for a minor crime.
-Each defendant in youth court must meet general criteria which includes: age 19 and under, have committed a misdemeanor or violation, admission of guilt, and be a first-time offender.
+Colonie Youth Court is an early intervention diversion program for young people who have been arrested for the first time for a minor crime or received a traffic infraction.
+Referrals to the program are made by the Albany County Probation Department, Town of Colonie Justice Department, and directly by Colonie Police officers as well.
+Each defendant in youth court must meet general criteria which includes: under age 19, have committed a misdemeanor or violation, admission of guilt, and be a first-time offender.
 In youth court, a youth must explain their actions to a jury of his/her peers, and accept a sentence of community service hours deemed appropriate by a young jury.
 Our jurors are town residents in grades 7-12 who wish to serve on an actual case.
 Youth Court volunteer members are high school students in grades 9-12 who undergo an extensive 8-week law related course of instruction.
 Youth Court member roles include: Judge, Prosecutor, Defender, Jury Foreperson, Clerk and Victim Advocate.